why food delivery service is important

 It’s pretty straightforward.
 There are two main types.

-One type lets you use an app or website to explore local eateries, view menus, order your favourite dishes, and keep an eye on your delivery.
+One type lets you use an app or website to explore local eateries, view menus, order your favorite dishes, and keep an eye on your delivery.

 The other type handles orders made directly on the restaurant’s website, either by integrating with their sales system or by redirecting you to their platform.